Pioneer of the Open Source Model

 -

-Became biggest open source provider prior to be acquired by IBM
+Became biggest open source provider prior to being acquired by IBM

 -

-Currently RHEL is a trusted partner to 90% of Fortune 500 companies
+Currently RHEL is used by 90% of Fortune 500 companies

 -

-Red Hat Inc. has rigid trademark rules restricting re-distribution of their officially RHEL versions but still provides its source code freely
+Red Hat Inc. has rigid trademark rules restricting re-distribution of their official RHEL versions but still provides its source code

 History